neuroretransmit/iching-unicode/README.md

 # iching

-`iching` is a program to encrypt/decrypt a secret using ngrams (monogram, digram, [trigram](https://en.wikipedia.org/wiki/Bagua), [hexagram](https://en.wikipedia.org/wiki/List_of_hexagrams_of_the_I_Ching)) from the [I Ching](https://en.wikipedia.org/wiki/I_Ching).
+`iching` is a program to encrypt/decrypt data using ngrams (monogram, digram, [trigram](https://en.wikipedia.org/wiki/Bagua), [hexagram](https://en.wikipedia.org/wiki/List_of_hexagrams_of_the_I_Ching)) from the [I Ching](https://en.wikipedia.org/wiki/I_Ching).